Henry Miller (British Army officer): Moreton Bay penal colony

 The Battle of Waterloo sealed the fate of Napoleon.
 As a result, Great Britain was able devote more attention to its growing colonial empire.
 In March 1823 the regiment was ordered to go to New South Wales.
 Lieutenant Miller and his family came out with one of the detachments.

 Sir Thomas Brisbane had decided that only married officers with families were to be sent as commandants of the out-settlements, and he formally appointed Lieutenant Henry Miller to establish the Moreton Bay penal colony on 12 September 1824.
 However, by that date Lieutenant Miller was already in charge at Moreton Bay, having arrived there from Sydney in the brig Amity a couple of months earlier.

 The Moreton Bay penal colony was initially very primitive.
 There were no buildings, except huts.
 The only link to civilisation was the occasional arrival of a ship from Sydney into Moreton Bay (for no ship in that time had ever entered the Brisbane River).
-It was in these surroundings that Miller's wife gave birth to a son, who was afterwards christened Charles Moreton Miller, the first European child born at Moreton Bay and the first Queenslander.
+It was in these surroundings that Miller's wife gave birth to their second son, who was afterwards christened Charles Moreton Miller, the first male European child born at Moreton Bay and the first male Queenslander.

 Henry Miller was at Moreton Bay for about 18 months.
 He was then succeeded by Captain Peter Bishop, also of the 40th.

 Van Diemen's Land

 Henry Miller returned to Sydney.
 From there he went to Van Diemen's Land.
-In 1828,the regiment went to India, but Captain Miller remained in Hobart in an appointment with the commissariat.
+In 1828, the regiment went to India, but Captain Miller remained in Hobart in an appointment with the commissariat.

 He lived at Hobart in a house facing the Glebe.

 His oldest son, Henry, who was 15 years old when his father was at Moreton Bay, entered the Audit Office in Hobart, but left to go to the new settlement at Port Phillip where he would become a prominent citizen of the city of Melbourne.